 Q: What benefits do you notice from working out?

 My goodness!
 I don’t even know where to begin with the benefits from working out.
 First and foremost, I love that working out releases natural “feel good” hormones called endorphins.
 The release of endorphins definitely is a natural way to make you feel happier and it also seems to lower my stress levels.
 In addition, I believe that by leading a healthy lifestyle, I have more energy, I sleep better, and I rarely get sick.
 Working out reduces a great deal of health risks and even slows the aging process.
-There are additional benefits, such has increased confidence, as well as even recreational companionship with friends who are also interested in fitness!
+There are additional benefits, such as increased confidence, as well as even recreational companionship with friends who are also interested in fitness!
 One benefit that I love is that working out allows me to inspire others to get fit, too.

 Q: How do you like to spend your free time when you are not working out?

 When I’m not working out, I am usually training clients or working in the city.
-I definitely enjoy taking my 80-lb lab/german shepherd mix out to the park or the pet store.
-I really like shopping and going to movies or hanging out with friends.
+I definitely enjoy taking my 80-lb Lab/German shepherd mix out to the park or the pet store.
+I really like shopping and going to the movies or hanging out with friends.
 Something else that I truly enjoy is volunteering my free time at the humane society

 Q: According the US census, 65.8% of women are overweight and 36.1% are obese, why do you believe so many women struggle with their weight?